7 Things to Know Before You Sell Your House in South Carolina

 A lot of sellers get confused about listing vs. selling agent.

 The listing agent represents you, the seller.
-The selling agent actually represents the buyer.

 3. Local Buyers Love Value and Move-In Readiness